zoharsan/snowtire/README.md

 ## Working with the image

-The image come with 4 different small examples of python notebooks allowing to test various connectors including odbc, jdbc, spark.
+Snowtire come with 4 different small examples of python notebooks allowing to test various connectors including odbc, jdbc, spark.
 You will need to customize your Snowflake account name, your credentials (user/password), database name and warehouse.

 You can always upload to the jupyter environment any demo notebook from the main interface.
 See the Upload button at the top right: